 - Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) before and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work.

 Articles are freely available to the public without any subscription with permitted reuse.
 For open access articles, permitted third party (re)use is defined by the following Creative Commons Attribution License (CC BY-SA 4.0)

-The name and email address entered on this journal site will be used exclusively for the purpose of this journal and will not be available for other purposes or other parties.
+The name and email address entered on this journal site will be used exclusively for this journal and will not be available for other purposes or other parties.

 This journal imposes the following author fees.